 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); fast or irregular heartbeat; red, swollen, peeling, or blistered skin; severe or persistent headache; symptoms of infection (eg, cold symptoms, such as runny nose; cuts, scrapes, or surgery sites that are red, warm, swollen, or painful; earache; headache; fever, chills, cough, or persistent sore throat; flu-like symptoms, such as tiredness or body aches; painful urination; white patches in the mouth or throat); unusual bleeding or bruising; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); fast or irregular heartbeat; red, swollen, peeling, or blistered skin; severe or persistent headache; symptoms of bleeding (eg, throwing up blood or vomit that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; unusual vaginal bleeding; bruises without a reason or that get bigger; any bleeding that is severe or that you cannot stop); symptoms of infection (eg, cold symptoms, such as runny nose; cuts, scrapes, or surgery sites that are red, warm, swollen, or painful; earache; headache; fever, chills, cough, or persistent sore throat; flu-like symptoms, such as tiredness or body aches; painful urination; white patches in the mouth or throat); symptoms of liver problems (eg, dark urine; pale stools; persistent loss of appetite; right-upper stomach pain; unusual nausea, vomiting, or tiredness; yellowing of the skin or eyes); unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.